The bottom line on fake reviews: They’re more trouble than they’re worth.

 #9: Family and Employees Must Out Themselves

 The Federal Trade Commission insists that all material connections are disclosed in promotional and marketing materials – and the agency considers familial and professional relationships to be material.
-So, if your mom wants to write a glowing review of your business, she needs to reveal that she’s your mother in said review.
 In the words of the FTC: “Advertisers are subject to liability for false or unsubstantiated statements made through endorsements, or for failing to disclose material connections between themselves and their endorsers.”

 #10: Beware the Giant Fines

-If you do tempt fate and use fake reviews, prepare to pay a large, large fine if the FTC comes a-knocking.
+If you do tempt fate and use fake reviews, prepare to pay a large, large fine if the FTC comes knocking.
 Be warned: the FTC does not mess around.
-They’ve even been known to re-possess houses, mink coats, watches, cars and other assets of not only the guilty, but from family members of the guilty party, too.
+They’ve even been known to re-possess houses, mink coats, watches, cars, and other assets from family members!

 Maybe it’s old fashioned pride or perhaps Texans enjoy a spot of gossip.
-Regardless, the Lone Star State is birthplace to many a defamation lawsuit.
+Regardless, the Lone Star State is birthplace to many defamation lawsuits.

 In this blog post, we’ll review a pair of reputation-related cases grabbing headlines in Texas.
-To read, keep scrolling.
 If you’re ready to speak with a Texas defamation attorney about getting your name removed from a website or litigating against an adversary for posting defamatory statements online, contact Kelly / Warner Law.

 Businessman Sues for Online Defamation over Weather Reporter Scandal